jessicatodd/yolov5_ros/README.md

 # YOLOv5 ROS
 This is a ROS interface for using YOLOv5 for real time object detection on a ROS image topic.
 It supports inference on multiple deep learning frameworks used in the [official YOLOv5 repository](https://github.com/ultralytics/yolov5).

+This ROS interface has been modified to be compatible with WARPLab's CUREE (WARPAUV) robots.

 ## Installation

 ### Dependencies